ibexa/documentation-user/docs/content_management/translate_content.md

 3\.
 Go to **Versions** tab and click the **Version compare** icon: ![Version Compare Icon](img/version_compare_icon.png){.inline-image}.

 4\.
-In the **Comparing versions** screen, click the split view using the switcher in the top right corner:
+In the **Comparing versions** screen, use the switcher in the top right corner, and click the split view:

 ![View switcher](img/view_switcher.png "View switcher")